Skip to main content

 Inject geometry

 A powerful feature of the Treble SDK is its ability to generate and inject geometries to existing models.
-This can be useful for parametric studies of geometries, programmatic furnishing of rooms, or to simply enable a modular workflow, where single componsents can be easily reused and adapted for different projects.
+This can be useful for parametric studies of geometries, programmatic furnishing of rooms, or to simply enable a modular workflow, where single components can be easily reused and adapted for different projects.

 This is enabled via few key components,